kalmhq/docs/docs/google-gke.md

 Now open http://localhost:3001/

-For setting up a login token, refer to [installation instructions](/docs/install#step-4-admin-service-account).

 ## Next Step

 You've now setup Kalm on a GKE cluster.
 To get a sense of how Kalm works, see the [Hello Kalm](/docs/tut-hello) tutorial.